SaGa

 SaGa (サガ) is a series of science fantasy role-playing video games by Square Enix.
 The series originated on the Game Boy in 1989 as the creation of Akitoshi Kawazu at Square.
-It has since continued across multiple platforms, from the Super NES to the PlayStation 2.
+It has since continued across multiple platforms, from the Super NES to the PlayStation 2 to mobile phones, PCs, and modern multi-platform console releases.
 The series is notable for its emphasis on open world exploration, non-linear branching plots, and occasionally unconventional gameplay.
 This distinguishes the games from most of Square's other franchises.

 Development

 The SaGa series was created by game designer Akitoshi Kawazu, whose contributions prior to the franchise's introduction include Final Fantasy and Final Fantasy II.
-At a time when Nintendo's Game Boy was becoming popular worldwide due to the puzzle game Tetris, then-Square president Masashi Miyamoto requested that a development team create a game for the handheld console.
+At a time when Nintendo's Game Boy was becoming popular worldwide due to the puzzle game Tetris, then-Square president Masafumi Miyamoto requested that a development team create a game for the handheld console.
 Kawazu and fellow designer Koichi Ishii suggested that the company develop a role-playing video game, thus making Makai Toushi Sa·Ga, later released in North America as The Final Fantasy Legend, the company's first handheld title.
 The gameplay was designed to be difficult, described by Kawazu as the main difference between the SaGa and Final Fantasy series.
 The character illustrations in all the games in the SaGa series were done by Tomomi Kobayashi, who has also done the illustrations for the MMORPG Granado Espada.
-Although it has been a long-running series, as of 2008, none of the ten production teams at Square Enix is assigned to the franchise.
-Akitoshi Kawazu and Production Team 2 are devoted to the Final Fantasy Crystal Chronicles series.